 | Writing Skills (Letter, Report, Article, Notice, Invitation) | 1.
 Article writing on a given social / educational topic.
 2. Formal letter - complaint, enquiry, application.
 3. Report writing on an event or survey finding. | Notice writing for school / community events, invitation and reply (formal / informal), email writing format. |

-The same five clusters appear in CUET UG 2026 English with a near-identical split - the language test draws unseen passages and vocabulary from the same reading-comprehension surface as the CBSE board paper.
-The Expert's Solution tab on each chapter page works the CUET-style elimination alongside the CBSE board-style structured answer.
+The same five clusters appear in CUET UG 2026 English with a near-identical split.
+The language test pulls unseen passages and vocabulary from the same reading-comprehension base as the CBSE board paper.
+The Expert's Solution tab on each chapter page shows the CUET-style elimination next to the CBSE board-style structured answer.

 SUBJECT HUB · CLASS 12 ENGLISH CORE